PCA Courses

 Students read essays about the historical tradition of performance art and the relationship between performance art, theatre, dance and the visual arts, and consider the work of contemporary performance artists such as Karen Finley, Spaulding Gray, Laurie Anderson, Rachel Rosenthal and Pina Bausch.
 Students also learn about performance art by doing it—by engaging in the process of creating and producing their own performance art pieces.
 Prerequisite: PCA 107, PCA 113, or 125.

+Global Media: News Analysis & Grassroots Journalism.
 This course fosters the tools necessary to be critical readers and viewers of the news in a complex, globalized media environment while also giving students the opportunity to become investigative journalists themselves.
-In addition to examining patterns in how global events are covered in mainstream and independent/alternative media outlets in the U.S. and elsewhere, the course explores deeper structural issues concerning discourse, ideology and the representation of "other" cultures; the relationship between media, corporate and state power; and the role of institutions in defining the bounds of "legitimate" knowledge.
-Students in the course contribute to The Weave, an online public intellectual project, by researching and blogging about underreported stories.
-Prerequisite: PCA 111 or PCA 127.
-Dual-listed by Global Studies.
+In addition to examining patterns In how global events are covered in mainstream and independent/ alternative media outlets in the U.S. and elsewhere, the course explores deeper structural issues concerning discourse, ideology and the representation of "other" cultures; the relationship between media, corporate and state power; and the role of institutions in defining the bounds of "legitimate" knowledge.
+Fulfills ARTS and DIV13 Distribution.

 343. Taboo Performances